sjaindl/TravelCompanion/README.md

 3. Remember:
 The remember feature displays past trips (or trips that have been started), where users can add photos from the gallery or camera.

+It has an integrated sign-in mechanism with either Facebook, Google or email.
+This allows to synchronize data via Firebase over different devices (and potentially to Android, too, if there will be a future Android version).

 The ideas behind the app and a prototype designed in Adobe XD can be found in the following blog post on my website: https://jaindlstefan.wixsite.com/projects